What Is a Merchant Services Provider? Your 2025 Guide to Choosing Wisely

 PSPs offer merchant processing services for business owners that only bring in several thousand per month via debit/credit card transactions.

 PSPs like PayPal let you accept card payments, but you won’t have to worry about extensive contracts or account fees.
-For small businesses, those fees can add up, so the cost savings are a significant benefit.
+For small businesses, those account fees can add up, so the cost savings are a significant benefit.

+These terms are why the smallest of businesses should be the ones using PSPs.
 On the downside, you won’t have an individual merchant ID, and you’re more susceptible to having your account frozen.

-What Is Merchant Services?
+What are Merchant Services?

 You’ll encounter an expansive range of products and services that not only accept credit card payments but manage inventory and track business growth.